JakeSteam/blog-personal/_posts/2024-09-10-notes-on-jekyll-gardening-f1-etc.md

 ---
-title: "An educational September: Days 1-10"
+title: "Notes on Jekyll Builds, Fruit Tree Growing, F1 Aerodynamics, Book Publishing, and Household Electronics"
 author: Jake Lee
 layout: post
-image: /assets/images/2024/
+image: /assets/images/2024/sept-notes-banner.gif
 tags:
+  - Jekyll
+  - F1
+  - Writing
-  - Education
+  - Electronics
-  - Hobby
+  - Gardening
 maxheader: 2
 ---

-intro
+Okay so here's the deal, I was going to learn 1 new topic a day in September, but quickly realised... topics are either pointlessly small or overwhelmingly big.
+So, here you go, have a few days of topic notes!

+_Banner image is from [this excellent guide to UK house wiring](https://wiki.diyfaq.org.uk/index.php/House_Wiring_for_Beginners#Overview)._

-## 1: Jekyll build process
+## Jekyll build process

 - **What do I want to learn?** How does Jekyll convert my list of posts and templates into... an actual site?
 Is it just convert markdown, glue it together, and done?
 - **How much do I know already?** Despite making a theme used on various sites... not much!
 I know how to use it, and how to customise it, but not about how it actually compiles, how the automatic rebuilding works, or anything else.